 When deciding whether embryo donation is the right choice for you, it is important to be informed and do your research before setting expectations.
-In this blog, we provide an overview of donor embryo success rates at Donor Nexus compared to national averages.
+In this blog, we provide an overview of embryo donation success rates at Donor Nexus compared to national averages.
 Please note these are the same as embryo adoption success rates.

-2020 Assisted Reproductive Technology Fertility Clinic and National Summary Report – Live Birth Rates – Donated Embryos: 40.9% (Click here to view full report)
+2021 Assisted Reproductive Technology Fertility Clinic and National Summary Report – Live Birth Rates – Donated Embryos: 42.3% (Click here to view full report)

 Donor Nexus embryo transfers are performed at HRC Fertility in Southern California.
 Our success rates are as follows:

-At Donor Nexus, we aim to help all prospective patients (intended parents) know what to expect and feel informed by providing transparent and easy to understand information.
+At Donor Nexus, we aim to help all prospective patients (intended parents) know what to expect and feel informed by providing transparent and easy-to-understand information.
 If you have any additional questions, our team is here to help.
-Additionally, we have resources available throughout our website to help you in your family building journey.
+Additionally, we have resources available throughout our website to help you in your family-building journey.

 Register now to receive free and instant access to our online donor database